MrLacquer/HRI-hand-firmware/readme.md

 This repository have been tested under Windows10 1903, 64bit.
 And the schematic files are edited by Altium designer.
 The hardware CAD file are upload in the [An Open-source Anthropomorphic Robot Hand System: HRI Hand](https://osf.io/sfpb2/)

-Our robot hand system is developed with a focus on the end-effector role of the collaborative robot manipulator.
+Our robot hand system was developed with a focus on the end-effector role of the collaborative robot manipulator.
+HRI hand is a research platform that can be built at a lower price (approximately $500, using only 3D printing) than commercial end-effectors.
+Moreover, it was designed as a two four-bar linkage for the under-actuated mechanism and provides pre-shaping motion similar to the human hand prior to touching an object.

-Since the proposed robot hand imitated the human hand, the four fingers, excluding the thumb, consist of distal interphalangeal(DIP), proximal interphalangeal(PIP), metacarpophalangeal(MCP) joints.
-And it is composed of under-actuated mechanism and can realize 3 degrees of freedom movement with one motor.
+The proposed robot hand imitated the human hand, the four fingers, excluding the thumb, consist of distal interphalangeal(DIP), proximal interphalangeal(PIP), metacarpophalangeal(MCP) joints.
 The thumb part consists of interphalangeal(IP), metacarpophalangeal(MCP), Carpometacarpal(CMC) joint, and operates MCP and CMC joint with two motors.
 The motor is controlled based on the control signal received by the Micro-Controller unit (MCU) via Bluetooth communication.

 **Author: [Hyeonjun Park](https://www.linkedin.com/in/hyeonjun-park-41bb59125), koreaphj91@gmail.com**